CGATOxford/proj029/documentation/source/introduction.rst

 likely to represent colitis-induced functions.

-The purpose of this documentation is to allow those that were interested enough to read our metagenomics paper to follow the analyses that we used step by step and recreate results and figures from our analyses.
+The purpose of this documentation is to allow you to follow the analyses that we used step by step and recreate results and figures from our analyses.
 As with all high-throughput sequencing experiments, a number of tasks take a long time to run and created files are large.
 While we expect that the analysis can be run through from start to finish it may be